-Any holomorphic function on E can be regarded as a holomorphic function on any set E' included in E. As a consequence, every ideal on E generates an ideal on E', when $E' \subset E$; it is important not to confuse these two ideals: the second one is made up of all finite linear combinations with coefficients holomorphic on E', of functions from the first ideal.
-Thus, one ideal potentially carries a multitude of ideals, one on every subset of E.81
+Any holomorphic function on E can be regarded as a holomorphic function on any set E' included in E. As a consequence, every ideal on E generates an ideal on E', when $E' \subset E$ ; it is important not to confuse these two ideals: the second one is made up of all finite linear combinations with coefficients holomorphic on E', of functions from the first ideal.
+Thus, one ideal potentially carries a multitude of ideals, one on every subset of $E^{81}$

-More generally, to any module M defined over domain E, an infinity of punctual modules M_x is associated, one at each point x of E. Now, things can also be done the other way around : given a family of punctual ideals M_x on E, Cartan defined the "associated module" M to be the module of functions defined on E "which belong to M_x at every point x of E" ("qui appartiennent à M_x en tout point x de E" (Cartan 1944: 157)).
-The main problem is to characterise associated modules, and to some extent, the 1944 formulation of the generalised Cousin problem is: on a compact polycylinder, does any module coincide with its associated module82 ?
-(Cartan 1944: 158).
-As Cartan pointed out very clearly, the difficulty lies in the fact that the module associated to a subset of the domain is made not only of restrictions of functions, but of linear combinations of those restrictions with a larger coefficient ring.
-To show the relevance of this fact, he relied in 1944 on a case he had studied in 1940: consider a family f_1, \ldots, f_q with no common zero in E; at every point x of E, they generate the unit ideal (i.e. the whole ring), since at least one of them does not vanish, hence is invertible at x.
-However, it is not clear at all that the associated ideal over E is that defined by f_1, \dots, f_q ; or, to put it in terms of functions, it is not clear at all that there is a family c_1, \ldots, c_q of holomorphic functions on E, such that $\Sigma c_i f_i = 1$ identically on E (Cartan 1944: 158).
+More generally, to any module M defined over domain E, an infinity of punctual modules $M_x$ is associated, one at each point x of E. Now, things can also be done the other way around: given a family of punctual ideals Mx on E, Cartan defined the "associated module" M to be the module of functions defined on E "which belong to $M_x$ at every point x of E" ("qui appartiennent à $M_x$ en tout point x de E" (Cartan 1944, p.
+157)).
+The main problem is to characterise associated modules, and to some extent, the 1944 formulation of the generalised Cousin problem is as follows: on a compact polycylinder, does any module coincide with its associated module?82 (Cartan 1944, p.
+158).
+As Cartan pointed out very clearly, the difficulty lies in the fact that the module associated with a subset of the domain is made not only of restrictions of functions, but also of linear combinations of those restrictions with a larger coefficient ring.
+To show the relevance of this fact, he relied in 1944 on a case he had studied in 1940: consider a family $f_1, ..., f_q$ with no common zero in E; at every point x of E, they generate the unit ideal (i.e. the whole ring), since at least one of them does not vanish (hence is invertible at x).
+However, it is not clear at all that the associated ideal over E is that defined by $f_l, \ldots, f_q$ ; or, to put it in terms of functions, it is not clear at all that there is a family $c_1, \ldots, c_q$ of holomorphic functions on E, such that $\sum c_i f_i = 1$ identically on E (Cartan 1944, p.
+158).

 Tackling the question of associated modules requires that a new concept be introduced.
-Again, Cartan made its origin clear by his rewording of Cousin II: as we saw earlier, he stressed the fact that the generators f_x of the principal punctual ideals were such that every point a has a neighbourhood V and a generator f_a , defined over V, such that f_a also generates
+Again, Cartan made its origin clear by his rewording of Cousin II: as we saw earlier, he stressed the fact that the generators $f_x$ of the principal punctual ideals were such that every point a has a neighbourhood V and a generator $f_a$ , defined over V,